Soph231/example_datasets/README.md

 File|Description
 ---|---
-raw_observations.csv|Original dataset containing inconsistencies and missing values. cleaned_observations.csv|Cleaned dataset with standardised values and geographical information. species_abundance.csv|Summary table showing the number of observations recorded for each species. species_richness_by_region.csv|Summary table showing the number of unique species recorded in each region. species_richness_by_site.csv|Summary table showing the number of unique species recorded at each survey site together with their coordinates.
+raw_species_observations.csv|Original dataset containing inconsistencies and missing values. cleaned_species_observations.csv|Cleaned dataset with standardised values and geographical information. species_abundance.csv|Summary table showing the number of observations recorded for each species. species_richness_by_region.csv|Summary table showing the number of unique species recorded in each region. species_richness_by_site.csv|Summary table showing the number of unique species recorded at each survey site together with their coordinates.